Psalms For Life

 Turtledove

-What do you do when God has let evildoers ravage your life or your community in some way?
-Do you say that any God who would let that happen couldn’t possibly love you?
+What do you do when God has in some way let evildoers ravage your life or your community?
+Do you say, “Any God who would let that happen couldn’t possibly love me”?
 Or do you cry out to God in faith?

 An Asaph psalm.